johannesippen/johannesippen.com/_posts/2016-11-19-creative-mornings-video.md

 ![](/img/blog/30949473052_66772e58b6_k.jpg)

-I usually never do posts about my talks, but this one was special, so I decided to do it anyway this time.
+I usually never write posts about my talks, but this one was special, so I decided to make an exception this time.

 [CreativeMornings](https://creativemornings.com/about) is a series of talks, started in 2008 by Tina Roth Eisenberg in New York.
 Since then, it has spread out to over 161 cities worldwide, including my hometown Berlin.